Why I Use Lightroom for Editing Wedding Images

 Ideally, every image a photographer captures would be lit and exposed perfectly straight out of the camera and require no such adjustments.
 But if there's one single defining characteristic of wedding photography, it would be the fast-moving, dynamic nature of the environment we shoot in.
 We generally don't have the luxury of time to set up perfect lighting for every shot.

-Sure, I'd love for the shot of my couple recessing down the aisle to be flawless upon capture, but the reality is that they are going to be lit by a combination of the artificial light inside the church (which is going to be much brighter on the altar behind them), perhaps using a mismatched combination of bulbs of different color temperatures, some daylight coming in through the windows and the main door of the church (if its opened at the end of the ceremony), and perhaps my flash (which, if I use it, I'll have to decide on whether to shoot with normal daylight balance, or gelled to match the warmer artificial light of the church).
+Sure, I'd love for the shot of my couple recessing down the aisle to be flawless upon capture, but the reality is that they are going to be lit by a combination of the artificial light inside the church (which is going to be much brighter on the altar behind them), perhaps using a mismatched combination of bulbs of different color temperatures, some daylight coming in through the windows and the main door of the church (if its opened at the end of the ceremony), and perhaps my flash (which, if I use it, I'll have to decide on whether to shoot with normal daylight balance, or gelled to match the warmer artificial light of the church if that is indeed the case).

 The Adobe team continues to improve AI masking.
 The original Select Subject mask creation command, which usually does a great job at selecting the primary subject(s) in the photo, whether one person or multiple, has been supplemented with the addition of being able to select individual people.
 When you open the Masking tool, Lightroom Classic will detect as many of the people in the image as it can see, and give you the option of just selecting certain individuals (one or multiple).
 But wait, that's not all!
 Once you select a person, you also have the option of drilling down to even more levels of detail if you'd like, for instance only selecting that person's hair, eyes, teeth, face skin, body skin, etc. Want to apply an adjustment only to their lips?
 Or specifically to the eye sclera (the white portion of the eyes)?
 Or just their eyebrows?
 You can do that.

-Of course, going into that much specificity for normal wedding images may not be practical, but it's still nice to have these options when needed.
+Of course, drilling down into that level of extreme specificity for normal wedding images may not be practical or necessary, but it's still nice to have these options when needed.

 AI Presets